5 Ways Over-the-Counter Hearing Aids Are Different From Prescription Ones

 - Over-the-counter hearing aids: You will configure them yourself, most likely using software or a smartphone app.
 Unlike getting a new pair of glasses that correct your vision as soon as you put them on, hearing aids can take some time to get used to, so it may take a few weeks and several adjustments before you are satisfied.

 If you are still having trouble hearing after using the built-in device settings, you may want to look for an audiologist willing to help with fitting over-the-counter hearing aids.
 Barbara Kelley, executive director of the Hearing Loss Association of America, predicts more audiologists will offer that service as over-the-counter options become available.

 - Prescription hearing aids: A hearing health professional will program your hearing aids to make sure they fit comfortably in your ears and provide the maximum benefit.
 He or she will also help you practice putting them in and taking them out and show you how to adjust the settings for different environments.
 You will have regular follow-up appointments for fine-tuning and maintenance, and you can go back at no additional charge anytime you have a problem for the life of the device.

 5. OTC hearing aids may eventually have new designs and look different from prescription hearing aids.

-Nicholas Reed, an audiologist at Johns Hopkins University Bloomberg School of Public Health and coauthor of the AARP’s new Hearing Loss for Dummies, predicts that allowing over-the-counter devices will prompt “some crazy technology changes” related to what a hearing aid looks like in next 10 or 20 years.
+Nicholas Reed, an audiologist at Johns Hopkins University Bloomberg School of Public Health and co-author of the AARP’s new Hearing Loss for Dummies, predicts that allowing over-the-counter devices will prompt “some crazy technology changes” related to what a hearing aid looks like in the next 10 or 20 years.